szTheory/mmExchangeRate/README.md

 ##### To check today exchange rate

-	$ mmExchangeRate.today("currency") # default currency is usd if paramter is empty
+	$ mmExchangeRate.today("usd") # default currency is usd if paramter is empty

 ##### To calculate rate with today exchange rate